brackebusch/bb-exercise/README.md

 ----
 ### Future Considerations
 * Having an orders table with ID’s for data.
-In other words, because there are predetermined types of coffee, brew methods, and packets per case, these could each be their own table and their ID’s could be linked in each order.
+In other words, because there are predetermined types of coffee, brew methods, and packets-per-case, these could each be their own table and their ID’s could be linked in each order.
 This minimizes space and increases performance (not storing strings in every order).
 In addition, by having tables with set coffees and brew methods, these could be sent to the frontend for the creation of forms.
-There is then no chanced of someone misspelling a unique blend of coffee when creating an option for a dropdown, as the dropdowns could be created by iterating over a list returned from a table in the database.
+There is then no chance of someone misspelling a unique blend of coffee when creating an option for a dropdown, as the dropdowns could be created by iterating over a list returned from a table in the database.
 Also, if there was expansion into other markets with different languages, orders could remain consistent in the table with reference to brew methods and coffee types.
 The cost here is that a table will need a join to understand and interpret data.
 *	Currently there is no authentication used, but this is critical for this to be any use.
 For the obvious case of security also for the ability to store order sender information.
 *	Orders will need some sort of tracking information, like an address ID or customer ID or whether or not payment has been received for an order which has been placed.
 Currently there is a row for marking orders complete, but it is not used.
 *	Small things like edit, update, or delete orders via similar modal.
 I might make the case with respect to deletion that information is never deleted, only marked not current or outdated so there is a record of all changes made to the table/database.